fanghua9853/Image-Processing/README.md

 # About me!

-This image processing tool provides GUI for users to alternate the image through filters and resolution methods implemented in Java.
+This image processing tool provides GUI for users to alternate the image(edge detection, noise removal, image smoothing)through filters and methods implemented in Java.

 Functions/Features: